Saturday, April 6, 2024

 Revelation 12:3 And there appeared another wonder in heaven, and behold a great red dragon, having seven heads, and ten horns, and seven crowns upon his heads.

-The dragon will transfer its power and authority to his mini-mi aka: the beast kingdom of Revelation 13.
-These seven territories are now given to the beast kingdom as seven heads.
+The dragon will transfer his power and authority to the beast kingdom of ten horns.
+These seven territories will be given to the beast as seven heads.

-Prior to the early stages of the tribulation, kingdoms of the world will begin surrendering their authority to the ten horns.
-This may be some sort of global war or, global con, such as a climate crises, (farting cows) that subdues the nations, convincing the kings of the earth to surrender sovereign authority to nefarious authorities.
-The ten kings will then hand their consolidated global authority over to the kingdom, and the eleventh king, when he rises up among them.
+Prior to the early stages of tribulation, kingdoms of the world surrender their authority to the ten horns.
+This may be some sort of global threat of war, as the beast kingdom rises and expands, convincing the kings of the earth to surrender to nefarious authorities.
+Or, the result of conquest, as world powers surrender their sovereign authority to the east.
+World leaders who want to hold their entitled positions will submit, never realizing the monster they are unleashing over their nations.
+The ten kings hand their consolidated global authority to the fourth beast, and the eleventh king, when he rises up among them.
 Rev 17: 12,13

 And the ten horns which you saw are ten kings, which have received no kingdom as yet; but receive power as kings one hour with the beast.
 13) These have one mind and shall give their power and strength to the beast

-The red dragon removes the diadems or crowns, from his seven heads (Rev 12:3) and places them upon the ten horns: Rev 13:1b.
-The crowns that were upon the heads or, kingdoms are replaced with the name of blasphemy.
+The red dragon removes the diadems or crowns, from his seven heads (Rev 12:3) and places new crowns upon the ten horns: Rev 13:1b.
+The crowns that were upon the heads or, kingdoms, are replaced with the name of blasphemy, the name of the beast or, the number of the name of it; submitting to the authority of the beast kingdom.

 This is a transfer of power.
-Ruling power is removed from the seven world kingdoms, and given to the ten horns.
-The crowning glory of Satan had been his influence over the kingdoms as they belonged to him, but now, that power and authority is given to the ten horns upon the seventh head or, Daniels fourth beast kingdom.
+Ruling power is removed from seven world kingdoms, and given to the ten horns.
+The crowning glory of Satan had been his influence over world kingdoms as they belonged to him, but now, that power and authority is given to the ten horns that rise from the seventh head or, Daniels fourth beast kingdom.
 This shows power and authority is given to the ten horns, to dominate the kingdoms of the earth

-Once the beast kingdom begins to rise, the transfer of power will be quick and brutal; the authority of the kingdom will be lethal, to those who do not comply.
+Once the beast kingdom begins to rise, the transfer of power will be quick and brutal; the authority of the kingdom will be lethal - for those who do not comply.

-Just as the little horn will mock and blaspheme the most high, all those who dwell under the authority of the beast kingdom will do the same.
+Just as the little horn mocks and blasphemes the most high, all those who dwell under the authority of the beast kingdom, will do the same.
+The little horn will have a ready made army who will follow him blindly.
 It won't be hard to gather armies to hunt the tribulation saints, once the woman (Judea / Israel) is hidden and protected in the wilderness during the Great tribulation period.

 And the woman fled into the wilderness where she had a place prepared of God, that they should feed her there a thousand two hundred and threescore days.
 Rev 12:6

-The beast kingdoms rise from the sea, kings rise from the earth.
+Beast kingdoms rise from the sea: 7:3,23 while kings rise from kingdoms.

 Daniel 7:17 These great beasts (kingdoms), which are four, are four kings, which shall arise out of the earth

-Four kingdoms: Babylon, Mede-Persia, Greece, beast with ten horns.
+Four kingdoms: Babylon, Mede-Persia, Greece, beast of ten horns.

-Four kings: Nebuchadnezzar II, Cyrus the Great, Alexander the Great, the false prophet.
+Four kings: Nebuchadnezzar II, Darius the Mede, Alexander the Great, Antichrist / little horn.

-There are seven heads on the red dragon and, seven upon the beast kingdom suggesting this scarlet beast is made in the image of the red dragon - the devil's spawn.
+There are seven heads and ten horns on the red dragon and, seven heads and ten horns upon the beast kingdom, suggesting that the beast is made in the image of the red dragon - the devil's spawn.

-Heads of the Beast: 1) Egypt - fallen, 2) Assyria - fallen, 3) Babylon - fallen beast, 4) Mede-Persian - fallen beast, 5) Grecian - fallen beast, 6) Rome - the one that is, 7) beast with ten horns - the kingdom that has not yet come.
-Revelation 17:10
+Heads of the Beast: 1) Egypt - fallen, 2) Assyria - fallen, 3) Babylon - fallen beast, mortally wounded, 4) Mede-Persian - fallen beast, mortally wounded 5) Grecian - fallen beast, mortally wounded 6) Rome - the one that is, 7) beast with ten horns - the kingdom that has not yet come: Revelation 17:10

 As mentioned earlier: prior to the rise of the Babylonian kingdom, there were two other kingdoms that had their power removed: Egypt and Assyria

 This new kingdom, revived from a combination of three previous 'beast' kingdoms; the lion, the bear and the leopard, will form the beast of ten horns.
-This kingdom will be controlled by ten kings, and then handed over to the eleventh king, the little horn, once he rises up among them.
+This kingdom is controlled by ten kings, and war begins, as the eleventh king, the little horn, rises up among them.

 Revelation 13:3 And I saw one of his heads (kingdoms) as it were (εσφαγμενην) wounded to death; and his deadly wound was healed and all the world wondered after the beast

 This verse is revealing that one of the seven heads was wounded to death but, by the time John saw the beast kingdom rise from the sea, the deadly wound was healed.
-A beast kingdom will be revived from death and restored, and the world will wonder in amazement over this feat.
-(See Revelation 17:8,11) This is speaking of a kingdom, not hills and not antichrist, as he is a horn, not a head.
-Will a Roman hill suffer a 'deadly wound' and will the wounded hill be healed?
-Sounds unlikely.
+A beast kingdom will revive from death, and the world will wonder in amazement over this feat.
+(See Revelation 17:8,11) This is speaking of a kingdom, not hills and not seven Roman emperors who died thousands of years ago.

 The Greek word for wounded to death, slain isεσφαγμενην which translates from the Greek as: having been butchered.
-This word in the Greek implies that this was done in a 'ritual state' or ritual sense, as an act of God in a balance of power, or, to take power away.
+This word in the Greek implies that this was done in a 'ritual state' or ritual sense, as an act of God in a balance of power, or, to take power away - such as seen in the fall of Babylon.

-The three mortally wounded beast kingdoms: lion, bear and leopard, make up the genetic material that forms the wounded head, and rises from the abyss, healed and revived.
+The three mortally wounded beast kingdoms: lion, bear and leopard, are genetically bound, forming the seventh head, which rises from the abyss, healed and revived before it rises from the sea, with all his genetic parts and pieces in place: Rev 13:1-4.

 Revelation 13:4 They worshiped the dragon because he gave his authority to the beast (kingdom); and they worshiped the beast, saying, who is like the beast and who is able to make war against him?

-The beast kingdom is given male pronouns such as he, him and his which can cause some confusion in interpretation, oftentimes transposing a wounded head (kingdom) for a wounded horn (king).
+The beast kingdom is given male pronouns such as he, him and his which can cause some confusion in interpretation, oftentimes transposing a mortally wounded head (kingdom) for a mortally wounded horn (king).
+AntiChrist is the little horn, not the little head

-Not one man left alive during the tribulation period will be able to gather an army to make war against him; the beast kingdom of the eleventh king.
-The only one that can do that is Christ Jesus, the stone that will strike the feet of the statue, destroying it.
+Not one nation will be able to gather an army to make war against the seventh kingdom.
+Once the eleventh king rises, war against the beast will be futile.
+The only one who can destroy the beast kingdom is Christ Jesus; the stone that will strike the fourth kingdom - the feet and toes of Nebuchadnezzar's dream image, destroying it.
 Daniel 2:34,35

-The seventh head is Daniels fourth beast with the ten horns that rises from the sea; a combination of three ancient beast kingdoms that had been slain or mortally wounded.
+The seventh head is Daniels fourth beast with the ten horns; a combination of three ancient beast kingdoms that had been slain or mortally wounded.
 A beast kingdom is different from a non-beast kingdom, as a 'beast' can be mortally wounded or slain.
-This head of the beast, comprised of three former beast kingdoms: the lion, the bear and the leopard, will be revived from its deadly wound, and rise from the abyss, as an eighth kingdom: the antichrist kingdom.
+This seventh head of the beast, comprised of three former beast kingdoms: the lion, the bear and the leopard, will be revived from its deadly wound, brought back to life, and rise from the abyss, as an eighth kingdom: the antichrist-tribulation kingdom: Babylon the Great.

-Heads of the Beast: 1) Egypt, 2) Assyria, 3) Babylon, 4) Mede-Persia, 5) Greece, 6) Rome, 7) beast kingdom with ten horns = transformed into the eighth kingdom, the antichrist kingdom.
+Heads of the Beast: 1) Egypt, 2) Assyria, 3) Babylon, 4) Mede-Persia, 5) Greece, 6) Rome, 7) beast kingdom with ten horns = transformed into an eighth world kingdom, the antichrist kingdom.

-And the beast (kingdom) that was, and is not, even he is the eighth, and is of the seven (kingdoms, heads) and goes into perdition.
+And the beast (kingdom) that was, and is not, even he is the eighth, and is of the seven (heads, mountains / kings = kingdoms) and goes into perdition.
 17:11

 The heads of the beast are kingdoms; which is further confirmed in the following passage: